 - US Airways Capt.
 Chesley “Sully” Sullenberger, made an emergency landing into the Hudson River shortly after takeoff from LaGuardia Airport in New York City, and the crew evacuated all passengers without casualty (2009)

-And, on this day in 1929, Martin Luther King Jr., American civil rights leader and Nobel laureate was born in Atlanta.
+On this day in 1929, Martin Luther King Jr., American civil rights leader and Nobel laureate, was born in Atlanta.
 He led the Montgomery bus boycott at age 26, established the Southern Christian Leadership Conference and worked for 13 years to peacefully end segregation.
 His “I Have a Dream” speech delivered on the steps of the Lincoln Memorial in Washington, DC was one of the most powerful and inspiring in America’s History.